saurabhdotdev/Cloud-Computing/README.md

 # Cloud-Computing

-Brief idea of cloud computing and its vast applications
+Brief idea of cloud computing and its vast applications along with examples